Understand your investment options

 There are different investment options available depending on your financial goals, investment style, and the amount of risk you’re comfortable taking on.
 Here are the most common ways to invest your money.

 Fixed interest assets provide a steady income stream through regular interest payments.
-Bonds are the most common type of fixed-income investments, and they fall into two categories: government bonds and corporate bonds.
+Bonds are the most common type of fixed-interest investments, and they fall into two categories: government bonds and corporate bonds.
 When you purchase a bond, you’re effectively loaning money to a government or company to fund certain activities such as expansion.

 Bonds are usually more stable than other investments, but they offer limited potential for capital growth.

 If you’re keen to invest in bonds, accessing them individually can be tricky as they’re generally offered to particular investors, such as institutions.
 Instead, you can invest in a managed fund or exchange-traded fund that provides exposure to bonds.

 A term deposit is another type of fixed-interest investment.
 It’s a savings product with a set interest rate and term offered by a bank, credit union or building society.
 During that term you generally can’t access your money without incurring penalties.

 When you purchase shares, you’re effectively buying a piece of a publicly listed company.
 You usually make money through income from the shares (paid as dividends) or by selling your shares at a higher price than you purchased them (realising a capital gain).

 Shares tend to be one of the riskier investments: while they offer potential for good returns, there’s also the risk of suffering losses.
 In times of volatility they can increase or decrease in value quite unpredictably.
 Returns differ between shares, which is why it pays to research the companies you want to invest in or seek professional advice.